laurent22/joplin/readme/cla.md

 as well as the protection of the Company and its users; it does not change your rights to use your own Contributions for any other purpose.

-Please complete and sign this Agreement, and then email a copy to cla@joplinapp.org only (do not copy any other persons or lists).
 Read this document carefully before signing and keep a copy for your records.

 You accept and agree to the following terms and conditions for Your present and future Contributions submitted to the Company.
 In return, the Company shall not